Gondwana Game Reserve

 Garden Route enjoys a moderate climate all year round.
 In peak summer season, from December to February, temperatures can climb as high as 34ºC, although winter temperatures can drop to as low as 4ºC.
 Generally, this season has many sunny days with high wind at times.
 During the winter months of June, July, and August, expect frequent rains and a couple of chilly evenings.

-Call us on to start planning your vacation to Gondwana Game Reserve or take a look at our itineraries to Garden Route
+Call us on to start planning your holiday to Gondwana Game Reserve or take a look at our itineraries to Garden Route

 Gondwana is a private game reserve situated along the beautiful Garden Route in South Africa.
 Gondwana is the perfect destination for families, couples and anyone in search of a safari wilderness within easy access of Cape Town or Plettenburg Bay.